CodeJourneymen/scoutpiemaster/doortodoor.md

     - Venmo

+> [!IMPORTANT]
+> The order form is due **Thursday 19th October**.
+No selling beyond that please.
+Email Lee lee@codejourneymen.com the form.
+> The order will be ready to pick up and eliver to your customers from **November 3rd**.
+> Bring the money to pay for the order at pickup.

 ### Door to Door wagon sales

 If you would like to pull a wagon with actual Moon Pie product in it to sell immediately.
 Give me a call [Lee 404-405-1194](tel:4044051194) and we can (maybe) arrange that.